dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

    - db
    - api
 - in `docker-compose.yml`, change the `ports` of sipi from "1024:1024" to "1024"
-- in `docker-compose.yml`, add to the `volumes` of sipi your project folder, in the form: `full/path:abbreviation:delegated`
+- in `docker-compose.yml`, add your project folder to the `sipi/volumes` list, in the form: `full/path:abbreviation:delegated`
 - in `sipi/config/sipi.docker-config.lua`, change `imgroot` from '/sipi/images' to the abbreviation of your project folder
 - in `sipi/config/sipi.docker-config.lua`, change `nthreads` from 8 to 32
 - in `sipi/scripts/upload.lua`, comment out the following section: